Joseph Bradshaw (pastoralist): Northern Territory

 The leases to lands along the Victoria River were acquired by Bradshaw in 1894, the property known as Bradshaw's Run or Bradshaw Station occupied an area of 4800 sqmi.
 It was bounded by the Victoria River to the south, Joseph Bonaparte Gulf to the west and the Fitzmaurice River to the north.

 Bradshaw worked with a London syndicate to acquire 20000 sqmi of land on the western side of the Gulf of Carpentaria taking in most of the country between Cape Wessels and the Roper River.
 The intention of the syndicate was to explore for minerals and pursue pastoral interests.
 The area was known as Arafura Station.

 In the Victoria River district a second lease of 2000 sqmi was granted to Frederick Bradshaw, Joseph's brother, in 1898.
 Frederick joined his brother in 1898 to stock the property with sheep and both leases, which shared a boundary, were being run as one entity.
-Frederick was murdered along with six companions in 1905 by Aborigines when travelling by boat along the Cambridge Gulf.
+Frederick was murdered along with six companions in 1905 by Aboriginal people when travelling by boat along the Cambridge Gulf.
 The men were attacked during the night after they landed for wood and fresh water.

 The property was initially stocked with sheep but the Bradshaws had little luck with lambing, attacks from Aborigines and dingos as well as grass seeds and focused their efforts on cattle instead.

 In 1902 and 1905, Bradshaw donated to the British Museum an important collection of Aboriginal artefacts (boomerangs, weapons, tools, jewellery and vessels) that had been obtained in the vicinity of Victoria River, Northern Territory.

 Bradshaw suffered from diabetes in later life, but died of blood poisoning following an operation in Darwin hospital.
 He was buried at 2 1/2 mile cemetery near Darwin.